Get support from A&P

 In the case of a foreign company posting its workers to Spain in the context of a transnational provision of services, the first notification of posting shall be considered as the application for registration in the REA.
 Indeed, the posting notification must contain a declaration pursuant to the form established in Annex I.A of Royal Decree 1109/2007.
 The application shall enable the undertaking to take part in the subcontracting process until the date of registration or refusal.

-Once the registration has been completed, notifications of the subsequent postings must include, together with the legally required information, the registration number in the REA.
+After completing the registration, notifications of the subsequent postings must include, together with the legally required information, the registration number in the REA.

 One exception to the obligation to register in the REA for foreign companies concerns postings lasting less than 8 days.